 Memorandum of understanding

-The NSW and Commonwealth governments are jointly funding over $2 billion in energy and emissions reduction initiatives, while also ensuring NSW has a reliable and affordable energy system.
+The NSW and Australian governments are jointly funding over $2 billion in energy and emissions reduction initiatives, while also ensuring that NSW has a reliable and affordable energy system.

-A new memorandum of understanding (MOU) sets out a clear, long-term path to help the state meet its target of net zero emissions by 2050.
-The MOU will see reduced emissions across key sectors, including agriculture, mining and transport.
+A Memorandum of Understanding (PDF 1.0MB) sets out a clear, long-term path to help the state meet its target of net zero emissions by 2050.
+The memorandum of understanding (MOU) will see reduced emissions across key sectors, including agriculture, mining and transport.